MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/get-service-template.md

 ---
-title: Get Service Template activity in System Center - Orhcestra
+title: Get Service Template activity in System Center - Orchestra
 description: The Get Service Template activity is used in a runbook to return a list of all service templates. ms.date: 01/22/2018 ms.prod: system-center